 Landscapes in the Bulloo region vary and are ever changing from dry red dust to marooned mud.
 You'll always experience a special Outback feeling.
 The name Thargomindah is an Aboriginal word meaning cloud of dust.
 Well, during one of my visits the town was fairly wet, far away from dusty :).

-With the trees along Bullo river and lots of greenery within the town, I actually thought it was a fairly "green" Outback village.
+With the trees along Bulloo river and lots of greenery within the town, I actually thought it was a fairly "green" Outback village.

 Take the heritage walk in town, stroll along Bulloo river, explore the rich history of the region.